reecetech/django-workshop/src/04-models-and-admin.md

 this through database **migrations** which are files containing the SQL commands needed to configure the database.

-To generate and apply migrations to create our Post table run the following in the terminal, (after terminating `python manage.py runserver` using **Ctrl + C**)
+To generate and apply migrations to create our Post table run the following command in the terminal.
+If your terminal is blocked by the `python manage.py runserver` command you can open a new terminal with the **+** button.

 ```bash
 python manage.py makemigrations